dmijatovic/go-oauth2-api/README.md

 ## Environment variables

-All required settings are included in env file oauth2.env which are used by docker-compose.
-In the code specific default values are defined.
+All required settings are included in env file oauth2.env and are used by docker-compose.
+In the app code default values are defined which are equal to values shown here.

 ```env
 # go oauth2